connor4312/cockatiel/readme.md

 );
 ```

-### `breaker.execute(fn)`
+### `breaker.execute(fn[, cancellationToken])`

 Executes the function.
 May throw a `BrokenCircuitError` if the circuit is open.
+If a half-open test is currently running and it succeeds, the circuit breaker will check the cancellation token (possibly throwing a `TaskCancelledError`) before continuing to run the inner function.

 Otherwise, it calls the inner function and returns what it returns, or throws what it throws.

+Like all `Policy.execute` methods, any propagated `{ cancellationToken: CancellationToken }` will be given as the first argument to `fn`.

 ```ts
 const response = await breaker.execute(() => getJson('https://example.com'));